Fixing the sewage crisis

 - Eventually look towards a new model for utility companies and natural monopolies.
 This should be be highly regulated and learn from Japan’s model of privately owned railways.
 These rail companies have their profits managed by the government depending on how good their services are.

-Written by Ryan Frendo, Head of Digital Editing and is an Environmental Adviser to Centre.
-He is a Biodiversity and Nature Conservation Assistant at Telford & Wrekin Council and he studied Marine and Freshwater Biology at Aberystwyth University.
+Ryan was previously a Biodiversity and Nature Conservation Assistant at Telford & Wrekin Council and he studied Marine and Freshwater Biology at Aberystwyth University.